tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 Every engineer should assume:
 > **If it didn’t happen inside the cycle, it doesn’t exist.**

+---

+## 6.11 Withdrawal & Exit Policy

+YieldLoop operates on fixed execution cycles with explicit state boundaries.
+Withdrawals from a user vault are permitted only when the vault is not participating in an active execution cycle.

+During the Active and Settlement states, vault withdrawals are temporarily disabled.
+This restriction exists to preserve execution integrity, ensure accurate accounting, and prevent partial or inconsistent settlement.

+Once a cycle completes and settlement finalizes, the vault automatically enters the Post-Cycle state.
+At this point, the vault unlocks and the user regains full control.

+In the Post-Cycle state, users may:
+	•	Withdraw any portion of their assets
+	•	Withdraw all assets and fully exit the system
+	•	Reconfigure parameters for a new cycle
+	•	Remain idle without penalty

+Cycle duration, withdrawal constraints, and exit timing are disclosed prior to user authorization.
+No discretionary extensions, priority exits, or administrative overrides are permitted.

+---
 ## 7. Ecosystem Walkthrough

 This section explains how all parts of the YieldLoop ecosystem interact over time, from a user’s first touch through long-term system operation.